Oliver De Lancey (British Army officer, died 1822): Military career in England

 King George III appointed De Lancey, on Lord Sydney's recommendation, to settle the military claims of the loyal Americans, and head of a commission for settling all the army accounts connected with the American war; and on 18 November 1790 he was promoted colonel and made deputy adjutant-general at the Horse Guards.

 In 1794 he received the post of Barrack-Master-General, with an income of £1,500 a year, and on 20 May 1795 George III gave him the colonelcy of the 17th Dragoons, "spontaneously, to the great surprise of the said De Lancey, and I believe of every other person".
-On 3 October 1794 he was promoted major-general, and in September 1796 he entered parliament as M.P. for Maidstone, a seat which he held till June 1802.
-His only son Oliver De Lancey was born in Guernsey in 1803.
+On 3 October 1794 he was promoted major-general, and in September 1796 he entered Parliament as M.P. for Maidstone, a seat which he held until June 1802.
+His only son, Oliver De Lancey, was born in Guernsey in 1803.

 On 1 January 1801 he was promoted lieutenant-general, but in November 1804 the commissioners of military inquiry found serious mistakes in his barrack accounts, and defalcations amounting to many thousands of pounds.
 He was removed from his post as barrack-master-general, but in spite of the violent attacks of the opposition, headed on this question by John Calcraft, he was not prosecuted, and was treated rather as having been culpably careless than actually fraudulent.
 To raise this money he was forced to sell his estate, but he remained a member of the consolidated board of general officers, and was promoted general on 1 January 1812,.